 |Dietary Fiber 4 g||18%|

 *Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA, but were calculated by MyFitnessPal, Inc. by Under Armour, Inc.

 To make this recipe more diet-friendly…

-- The sodium might be a little high for those of you on a low-sodium diet.
-The majority of the sodium in this recipe is coming from the sub roll.
+- To help lower the sodium since the majority of the sodium in this recipe is coming from the sub roll.
 You could replace the Cobblestone wheat sub rolls with one that has less sodium.
 You could also use less of the Parmesan and Asiago cheese or omit it completely–I’ve done this myself and it’s still great.

 - Whatever changes you make to your Venison Steak Subs, you can recalculate the nutrition facts at myfitnesspal.com.